Christian Music Challenge (JUNE)

 In case it’s not obvious, I’m a Christian.

 Being a Christian is not always easy, especially when it comes to establishing a lifestyle that’s situated in the world we live in.
 There are so many distractions that go against what we believe or understand as true.
 And there’s a lot of pressure to just live like everyone else and not live or act like you’re different.
-For me, a huge struggle is giving up things that don’t particularly point me in the direction of God, but rather something else like sin…
+For me, a huge struggle is giving up things that don’t particularly point me in the direction of God, but rather point me to something else like sin…

 Music Is Life